rcarmo/go-textile/README.md

 ![go-textile icon](docs/icon-256.png)

-This is another of my "things that should exist" projects, aince Go never really had a full featured Textile markup parser.
+This is another of my "things that should exist" projects, since Go never really had a full featured Textile markup parser.
 So I decided to take the original minimal library I found and use Github Copilot CLI, Codex and the php-textile test suite to steer things through to create a fully native Go implementation using (mostly) only stdlib tooling.

 The renderer aims for full parity with php-textile behavior and passes its rather grueling test suite, as well as rendering on par with the Python version.